donaldafeith/Python-Broken-Link-Check/Readme.md

 ## Usage
 1. Open a terminal or command prompt and navigate to the directory containing the script.
-2. Ensure that the virtual environment is activated (`(venv)` should be visible in your command prompt).
+2. Ensure that the virtual environment is activated (`(linkcheck)` should be visible in your command prompt).
 3. Run the script using the following command:

 ```